LucaCappelletti94/diesel-builders/README.md

     note for TableB "c_id must reference C where C.a_id = B.id"
 ```

-See the test suite (`tests/test_mandatory_triangular_relation.rs`) for a complete working implementation.

 ### 6. Discretionary Triangular Relation

-Similar to the mandatory triangular relation, but the constraint is relaxed—Table B can reference any C record, not necessarily one that shares the same A parent.
+[Similar to the mandatory triangular relation](diesel-builders/tests/test_discretionary_triangular_relation.rs), but the constraint is relaxed—Table B can reference any C record, not necessarily one that shares the same A parent.
 The builder provides `set_discretionary_builder` for creating new related records or `set_discretionary_model` for referencing existing ones.
+Insertion order: A → C (independent) → B (where B references the independent C).

 ```mermaid
 classDiagram